 As noted in the renderings above, to enable our change in mission statement to enable eCommerce, in Q1 of 1997 we pivoted to swapping out the frame relay ports in Hawaii to all new IPLCs demarcated to the Stanford University data center, as Stanford was our second customer (you can see the press release a few pages down), and I contracted with them to install our first California-based network hub within their campus data center premises.

-Though, at this moment in time, it is important to note that on September 6, 1996, the business was originally defined as a “Digital Publisher…service in the Pacific Rim”, and that business model changed significantly within weeks of this municipal filing.
+Though, at this moment in time, it is important to note that on September 6, 1996, the business was originally intended as a hosting and translation services entity focussed on American content written in english to be localized and redistributed in kanji for Japanese markets.
+Ron initially defined us as a “Digital Publisher Service in the Pacific Rim”, but that business model changed significantly within weeks of this municipal filing.
 See the filing with the Hawaii Department of Commerce below.

 During my visit to Hawaii during the second week of September with Ron and Sanne, we expanded the network design, expense, and degree of difficulty to build and manage our own network with the intensified goal of enabling the globalization of eCommerce.

-In the image below is the email that Sanne addressed to me on September 18, 1996.
+In the image below is the email that Sanne, Ron’s wife and our Director of Communications, addressed to me on September 18, 1996.
 Sanne mentions and requests a copy of my proposed “Merchant Transport” idea to incorporate into her marketing materials that I had previously shared with Ron during our dinner conversation a few nights earlier at the Outrigger Canoe Club in Waikiki.
-The email below memorializes the providence of my initiation to pioneer the globalization of eCommerce, and it pivots the company away from the original concept of “Digital Publisher…service in the Pacific Rim.”
+The email below memorializes the providence of my initiation to pioneer the globalization of eCommerce, and it pivots the company away from the original concept of “Digital Publisher Service in the Pacific Rim,” as noted in the business registration filing and mission statement above just 12 days prior.

-Note that this email is dated just 12 days after the business license filing above.
 Subsequently, just 6 months after this email, we signed Visa International as our 3rd customer in Q2 1997.
-By enabling Visa on our secure IPLC network, together we realized the financial services potential of global eCommerce, and it happened effectively overnight with a DNS update.
+And by enabling Visa on our secure IPLC network, together we realized the financial services potential of global eCommerce, and it happened effectively overnight with a DNS update.

 Immediately after activating Visa, if a merchant had a website and their consumer had internet access, by them choosing to use the financial settlement services of Visa, their real-time financial transaction could be completed securely in under 1/3 of a second, 24 hours a day, available to 95% of the world’s online users, and was accessible exclusively on our global network.

 Shortly thereafter, we onboarded E*Trade, Charles Schwab Online, and MasterCard to join the services of Visa.
 Now anyone, at anytime, using a PC from anywhere in the world with internet access could transact eCommerce and invest their money worldwide.
-The global benefit was that all financial institutions and online vendors became available and accessible to the majority of the world’s population for financial settlements.
+The global benefit was that all financial institutions and online vendors could now become accessible to the majority of the world’s population for financial settlements, and this new opportunity spurred the majority of network growth

-From my initiation, productization, and financial proforma of merchant transport, together with the critical contributions from the others on our team, we began experiencing the genesis of an internet-centric worldwide financial revolution.
+From my initiation, productization, and financial pro-forma of Merchant Transport, and together with the critical contributions from the other members on our team, we began experiencing the genesis of an internet-centric worldwide financial revolution.

 ____________________________________________